samalba/hipache-nginx/README.md

 This projects is an experimental port of [Hipache](https://github.com/dotcloud/hipache) to nginx using the [Lua module](https://github.com/chaoslawful/lua-nginx-module).

-The projects only consists of a configuration files for now but it will evolve into a ready-to-use scalable proxy solution.
+The project only consists of configuration files for now but it will evolve into a ready-to-use scalable proxy solution.

 1. Nginx requires the LUA module: [installation instructions](http://wiki.nginx.org/HttpLuaModule#Installation)